The machine is a library, a map, a jury, and a workshop.

 One token for the work and the use.

-The token is the ecosystem's accounting layer: it pays the work that grows the graph, meters the agents people run on the harness, and lets staking turn a holding into standing access.
+The token is the ecosystem's economic rail: it funds the work that grows the graph, meters the agents people run on the harness, bonds high-risk claims, and anchors receipts — while truth and safety stay evidence-governed.
+Offchain execution, onchain trust.

 The token

-$LEO is the coordination asset of the Leonardo ecosystem — on Base, with Bankr as its financial layer.
+$LEO is the economic rail of the Leonardo ecosystem — on Base, with Bankr and x402 as its financial layer.

 One token aligns three groups: contributors who grow the graph, builders who run agents on the harness, and the project that funds both.
-It is a utility token for participating in and using the system, not a claim on profit.
+It funds access, bonds authority, rewards verified work, and anchors receipts — a utility token for participating in and using the system, not a claim on profit.

 Quests & bounties